Skip to main content

 Indicates that Position Control is not installed or you are not using it.
 You cannot use positions with this option.

 To use Position Control, the Profile must be set to either Y - Use Position Control or T- Tracking Mode.
-For additional information on how Position Control is used in Recruitment, refer to Posting Requisition Setup.

 Adding position records